anushka525/ml-based-crop-prediction-model/README.md

 **Bash**

 python app.py
-Access the App: Open your web browser and navigate to the local server address: http://127.0.0.1:5000/.
+Access the App: Open your web browser and navigate to the local server address.

 **📂 Project File Structure**
 **app.py:** Core application logic, routing, and model prediction.